amsainju/AdrScripts/Cluster/README.md

 To run Matlab decompression on 1 node with 32 cores: sbatch Decompress.job

-Note: Please change variable DATA_DIR in Adr.job and Decompress.job to the path of your data directory.
+Note: Please change dataDir in Adr.job and Decompress.job to the path of your data directory.